 (Most questions can be answered by reviewing the following information.
 If after reviewing this information, you have questions please call (217) 793-6146.)

-The permit application process in affect for the public/private partnership sites operated by T. Miller, Inc. for the 2014/2015 controlled pheasant hunting season will be similar to previous years.
+The permit application process in affect for the public/private partnership sites operated by T. Miller, Inc. for the 2015/2016 controlled pheasant hunting season will be similar to previous years.
 The exception may be that because of the Corvid 19 Pandemic, Social Distancing may be in effect for Check-in, Check-out and Hunter Safety talks.
 We will again be accepting credit cards.
 We continue to operate these sites in cooperation with the Controlled Pheasant Hunting Program of the Illinois Department of Natural Resources (IDNR).
 The system used is similar to that used by IDNR for the sites they operate, but customized for the public/partnership sites.
 We will continue with the system that requires use of credit cards, and an Internet based application procedure.
 The system is fairer to all applicants and spreads out the hunting opportunity among a greater number of hunters.
 At the same time, we will continue to allow multiple permits, the opportunity to harvest multiple birds, afternoon hunts at Silver Springs and Chain O' Lakes, and the opportunity to transfer permits among hunters, between dates and to other sites if dates are available.
 We will release 2, 3 or 4 birds per hunter, depending upon the type of permit each hunter holds.
 A second release is made prior to the afternoon hunt for those holding afternoon permits.
-New this year will be the Special Hen Hunts at Chain O' Lakes and Silver Springs featuring four hens for $44.00.
+Again this year we will have Special Hen Hunts at Chain O' Lakes and Silver Springs featuring four hens for $44.00.
 Cocks can also be taken during these hunts, but only hens will be released.
 See site information for dates.

 Each applicant age sixteen and over may apply for only one area and receive only one permit during the first two drawing periods.
 Applicants that are successful in the first drawing period are not eligible for the second period.
 However, they may apply during the third drawing period for a second permit.